BichHoang8968/pgspider/docker/README_GitHub.md

 ![Alt text](images/overview.png)

 - Create PGSpider RPM packages.
 Refer [Here](#creating-pgspider-rpm-packages)
+	- RPM package is puiblished on the Assets of Release of PGSpider repository.
 - Create PGSpider docker image from PGSpider RPM packages.
 Refer [Here](#creating-pgspider-docker-images)
+	- The PGSpider RPM package is required.
+It must be released first.
+	- The PGSpider docker image is published on the Packages Registry of PGSpider repository.
 - Create PGSspider docker image with specific FDWs.
 Refer [Here](#creating-customized-pgspider-image-with-fdws)
+	- The PGSpider docker image and the FDW RPM package are required.
+It must be released first.
+- Additionally, we also provide Github Actions for creating RPM packages and docker image for [PGSpider](#usage-of-github-actions).

 Environment for creating rpm of PGSpider
 =====================================